ioos/nosofs-NCO/README.md

 ```
 Depending on the specific system architecture, the bindings needed may be different than the above.

-### FVCOM crashes with the nos.XXXX.now/forecast.X.X.in namelist file from NOAA's NOMADS daily forcing data
+### FVCOM crashes when using the nos. ... .in namelist file from NOAA's NOMADS
 Example: https://nomads.ncep.noaa.gov/pub/data/nccf/com/nos/prod/ngofs.20191206/nos.ngofs.forecast.20191206.t03z.in
 Reason:  The following line is the culprit: ```NC_SUBDOMAIN_FILES = FVCOM,```